mindbrix/Rasterizer/README.md

 Rasterizer
 ========

-Rasterizer is a GPU-accelerated 2D vector graphics engine designed for simplicity, efficiency and portability.
+Inspired by my love of Adobe Flash, I started to work on a GPU-accelerated 2D vector graphics engine for the original iPhone, and then the Mac.
+Three iterations, and many years later, I have finally released `Rasterizer`.
+It is up to 60x faster than the CPU, making it ideal for vector animated UI (press the `T` key in the demo app to see an example).

 The current implementation targets macOS using C++ 11 and Metal, but it will work on any GPU that supports instancing and floating point render targets.

+An iOS port is in the pipelline.

 Building